hackall360/SuperToken/docs/cli.md

 - `--code-mode`: Run both phases on AST-linearised corpora.
 - `--code-langs`: Filter the code-mode corpus to specific languages.
 - `--meta-compress`: Share meta-token compression dictionaries across BPE and unigram phases.
+- `--privacy` / `--privacy-salt` / `--tie-seed`: Apply the same privacy guard as the standalone BPE trainer to hybrid manifests.

 After training the command emits a `hybrid_manifest.json`, Hugging Face-compatible `merges.txt`/`tokenizer.json`, and a SentencePiece-style `unigram.prob`/`unigram.model` pair for downstream consumers.
 The [`HybridTrainer`](../gpu_tokenizer/trainers/hybrid.py) section of the API reference describes the orchestration hooks in more detail.

+## Privacy options

+Both the `train-bpe` and `train-hybrid` subcommands accept `--privacy` with three modes:

+- `none` *(default)* exports raw merge pairs and preserves deterministic tie-breaks.
+- `hash-merges` replaces merge IDs with salted hashes in `bpe_merges.json`, `state.json`, and `hybrid_manifest.json`.
+Supply `--privacy-salt` with a hex or UTF-8 value to avoid identical hashes across runs; the salt itself is never written to disk.
+- `tie-randomize` hashes merges and randomizes tie-breaks.
+This sacrifices deterministic parity across devices; provide `--tie-seed` to reproduce the stochastic ordering when needed.

+Every manifest now emits a `privacy` block summarizing the active mode, whether merges were redacted, the effective tie seed, and whether a salt was configured.
+Downstream tooling should inspect this block instead of inferring privacy status from merge contents.
+Remember that enabling tie randomization changes merge selection order even when `--tie-seed` is supplied—use this mode only when deterministic parity is not required.

 ## `benchmark`
 Compare trainers using real and synthetic corpora in a single run: